 People often visit ryokan with the aim of relaxing in a peaceful and comfortable atmosphere.
 Ryokan go to great lengths to create beautiful gardens, baths and other common areas for their guests to enjoy.
 Be sure to take advantage of the various facilities during your stay.

 One of the most popular things to do at a ryokan is indulge in a hot bath, and ryokan often take great pride in their beautiful bathing facilities and spas.
-Usually the ryokan's baths are supplied by hot spring (onsen), although ryokan tend to have nice large baths even if they are not supplied by a hot spring.
+Usually the ryokan's baths are supplied by a hot spring (onsen), although ryokan tend to have nice large baths even if they are not supplied by a hot spring.
 For more information on Japanese baths, see our page on how to take a bath.

 Ryokan baths are usually gender segregated communal facilities with typically at least one indoor bath per gender.
 Many ryokan have a whole range of indoor and outdoor baths, sometimes found in separate locations across the ryokan.
 Occasionally there are some mixed gender baths as well.